pomerium/pomerium/docs/community/contributing.md

 ## Code

-We hold contributions to a high standard for quality :bowtie:, so don't be surprised if we ask for revisions--even if it seems small or insignificant.
-Please don't take it personally. :wink: If your change is on the right track, we can guide you to make it mergable.
+We try to hold contributions to a high standard for quality, so don't be surprised if we ask for revisions--even if it seems small or insignificant.
+Please don't take it personally.
+If your change is on the right track, we can guide you to make it mergable.

 Here are some of the expectations we have of contributors: